-Those who know me, know that I like wine.
+If you know me, then you know that I like wine.
 A lot.
-I wasn’t a wine drinker until I met Graham, my Hampton Roads husband, and our marriage has become a kind of wine adventure.
-Living in Loudoun County, you can’t really help it.
+I wasn’t a wine drinker until I met Graham, my Hampton Roads husband, and our marriage has become a low-key wine adventure.
+Living in Loudoun County, we can’t really help it.
 When I told some of my friends that I was thinking of starting a blog, they suggested (nay, requested) (nay, insisted) that I include some posts about wine.
-This is not a struggle for me, and I’m happy to oblige, because I think that wine has magical powers.
+Friends, I’m happy to oblige, because I think that wine has magical powers.
 No, really, hear me out on this one.

 Wine inspires.
-And I think it’s because wine, like food and music and stories, transcends culture and language.
+I think it’s because wine, like food and music and stories, transcends culture and language.
 It brings people together.
 I’ve made more than a few good friends over a glass of wine.
 During our honeymoon in France, it was okay that I couldn’t actually talk to anyone about the wines that I was tasting, because everyone just understood.
 A good glass of wine, or a bad one, needs no words.
 But it sure is fun to talk about it.
-Which brings me to the real meat of this post.
+So, moving on –

 To me, Spring is rosé season.
-When the weather starts getting warm, and I see blossoms everywhere, I crave the bright crispness, and, because I’m me, the pretty-in-pink color of a nice glass of rosé.
+When the weather starts getting warm, and I see blossoms everywhere, I crave the bright crispness and the pretty-in-pink pastel of a nice glass of rosé.
 So tonight, I suggested we open a bottle of Lost Creek 2014 Tranquility.
 Lost Creek is a local Loudoun County vineyard and winery, and full disclosure, Graham and I are members of their wine club.
 It’s a fantastic place to spend quiet time on a sunny weekend afternoon – the tasting room and grounds are lovely, and the staff and owners are too.

 Here’s the bottle we opened tonight: